(born Lucien Ginsburg, 2 April 1928 – 2 March 1991) was a French singer, pianist, writer, actor, and film director.

 Serge Gainsbourg and his work provide examples of:

 - The Alcoholic: Since he was nicknamed "Gainsbarre".
+He also made a lot of public appearances where he was visibly drunk.

 - Anatomically Impossible Sex: In "Je t'aime... moi non plus", there's this lyric that goes "I come and go, between your kidneys".
 That... just doesn't happen, unless you're impaling the poor woman.